The Illuminatus! Trilogy: Shea and Wilson

 Wilson subsequently wrote a number of prequels, sequels and spin-offs based upon the Illuminatus! concept, including an incomplete pentalogy called The Historical Illuminatus Chronicles, a standalone work entitled Masks of the Illuminati and The Illuminati Papers, in which several chapters are attributed to the trilogy's characters.
 Many of Wilson's other works, fictional and nonfictional, also make reference to the Illuminati or the Illuminatus! books.
 Several of the characters from Illuminatus!, for example, Markoff Chaney ("The Midget") and Epicene Wildeblood, return in Wilson's Schrödinger's Cat Trilogy, which also carries on some of its themes.
 The third book of the Cat trilogy, The Homing Pigeons, is actually mentioned as a sequel to Illuminatus! in "Appendix Mem".
 In 1998, Wilson published an encyclopedia of conspiracy theories called Everything is Under Control, which explains the origins of many of the theories mentioned in Illuminatus!.

-Wilson and Shea did plan to collaborate again on a true sequel, Bride of Illuminatus, taking place in 2026.
+Wilson and Shea planned to recollaborate on a true sequel, Bride of Illuminatus, taking place in 2026.
 It was rumored that it would feature a resurrected Winifred Saure (the only female member of the American Medical Association) exerting her influence through virtual reality.
-However, Robert Shea died in 1994 before this project came to fruition.
+Shea died in 1994 before this project came to fruition.
 An excerpt was published in Robert Anton Wilson's Trajectories Newsletter: The Journal of Futurism and Heresy in spring 1995.
 In a 1994 interview for FringeWare Review, Wilson suggested he may even "do a Son of Illuminatus later".
 In Intelligence Agents by Timothy Leary (1996) he was credited with having already authored Son of Illuminatus in the 1980s.

-Shea, meanwhile, never wrote another Illuminatus!-related book, although many of his later novels include references to the themes of that work.
-Locus describes Shea's Saracen novels as "Deep background for the Illuminatus trilogy".
+Shea never wrote another Illuminatus!-related book, although many of his later novels include references to the themes of that work.
+Locus called his Saracen novels "deep background for the Illuminatus trilogy".